molitio/molitio-web-engine/packages-utils/molitio-wiki/development/development-workflow.md

   - Reference the wiki and `CONTRIBUTING.md` for all standards and workflows

 ## SOLID Principles
 - All components and plans should adhere to SOLID principles where possible, especially Single Responsibility and Open/Closed.
+These principles are defined in `CONTRIBUTING.md` and referenced here for clarity.

 ---